AlexBlandin/GreenbookClub/problems.md

 Hint: You may not need all available operations for each part.

-# Magic Indices (Last seen 2020-11-24)
+# Magic Indices (Last seen 2021-11-22)

 A magic index in an array of `n` integers (index from `0` to `n-1`) is defined to be an index such that `array[i] == i`.

 ## Part A:

-The array is unsorted, what is the most efficient algorithm that can be written (i.e. write an algorithm that takes `O(_)` time, and provide an argument why you can't go faster than `O(_)` time)
+The array is sorted, what is the most efficient algorithm that can be written (i.e. write an algorithm that takes `O(_)` time, and provide an argument why you can't go faster than `O(_)` time)

-The array is unsorted, what is the most efficient algorithm that can be written (i.e. write an algorithm that takes `O(_)` time, and provide an argument why you can't go faster than `O(_)`)
+    Input: {0, 1, 2, 3}
+    Output: true

+    Input: {0, 0, 0, 2, 4}
+    Output: true

+    Input: {1, 2, 3, 5}
+    Output: false

 ## Part B:

-The list of integers is now sorted in the array.
+The array of integers is now unsorted.
 How fast can you go?

+# Something Similar (Last seen 2021-11-22)

+Given two strings, write a method to decide if one is a permutation of the other.

+    Input: "abc", "bca"
+    Output: true

+    Input: "abcd", "abc"
+    Output: false

+    Input: "The quick brown fox jumps over the lazy dog", "ty oduohmq ruwebe v czeprf iaht jolsxn o gk"
+    Output: false -- This is case sensitive!

 # Zero the Matrix (Last seen 2021-11-08)